Frequently Asked Questions for Host Companies

 The MLSC will reimburse the company by electronic fund transfer within 25 business days of receipt of all above-mentioned supporting documentation.

-A more detailed description of reimbursement requirements can be downloaded here and will be e-mailed directly to companies once they are approved.
+A more detailed description of reimbursement requirements can be downloaded here.